wp-plugins/rj-quickcharts/README.txt

 RJ Quickcharts is licensed under the GPLv3 license.

+= Like This Plugin? =

+Make sure to leave a 5 star review!
+If you have any issues, make sure to get in touch : [randyjensen.com](http://www.randyjensen.com)

 == Installation ==

 1. Install RJ Quickcharts either via the WordPress.org plugin directory, or by uploading the files to your server